 plan to use for running the server.

-Change location to the top-level directory of your MySQL installation, which is typically You will find several files and subdirectories inside the directory, including the scriptssubdirectories, which contain the server as well as client and utility programs.
+Change location to the top-level directory of your MySQL installation, which is typically You can find several files and subdirectories inside the directory, including the scriptssubdirectories, which contain the server as well as client and utility programs.